 So what is this website about?

 This is my online journal – a place where I share things that are alive in me right now.
 Stories from my own experience.
-You’ll also find many examples of my creative work – visual arts, photography, poetry and design.
+You’ll also find many examples of my creative work – visual arts, photography, adult coloring pages, poetry and design.
 (I’m slowly importing some of my favorite posts from my older blogs, too.)

 What is “emelgy”?

 Emelgy is a phonetic spelling of my initials, MLG.
 It’s been my private nickname for myself for years – I sign all my artwork and emails “MLG.”
 I’ve been using it as an online identity since 2006 (I think).

 I started my first blog, michellelynnegoodfellow.blogspot.com, in the fall of 2006.
 It was the most thrilling, mind-bending, fulfilling thing I’d ever done.
 Because up until that point, I was a someday writer without a medium.
 And after that point, I finally felt like a real writer.